iconify/tools/README.md

 ## Exporting

-There are several exporters available that work with Json or SVG instances:
+There are several exporters available that work with Collection or SVG instances:

 ### Exporting SVG